Skip to main content

 You can enable Data Classification on your Azure NetApp Files volumes.

 Data Classification starts scanning the volumes you selected in the system.
 Results are available in the Compliance dashboard as soon as Data Classification finishes the initial scans.
 The time that it takes depends on the amount of data—it could be a few minutes or hours.
-You can track the progress of the initial scan by navigating to the Configuration menu then selecting the System configuration.
+You can track the progress of the initial scan by navigating to the system overview page in the Configuration menu.
 Data Classification displays a progress bar for each scan.
 You can hover over the progress bar to see the number of files scanned relative to the total number of files in the volume.

 Verify that Data Classification has access to volumes